bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 [Filters](https://developer.bigcommerce.com/api-docs/getting-started/filtering) can be used in this call to retrieve subsets of the merchant's catalog.
 Also, keep in mind that you will more than likely need to handle pagination to retrieve all products in a merchant's catalog.

-To support these workflows from a UI perspective, you will likely need to include the following components (please see the [sample channel app](https://github.com/bigcommerce/channels-app) for a visual on how this functions):
+To support these workflows from a UI perspective, you may need to include the following components (please see the [sample channel app](https://github.com/bigcommerce/channels-app) for a visual on how this functions):

 - Panel
 - Table